 One thing that doesn’t hold you back in startup marketing is the lack of options for models, frameworks and opinions on what to spend one’s time on.
 There’s Dave McClure’s AARRR model.
 The Bullseye framework.
 The “Throw spaghetti on the wall and see what sticks” approach.
 The list goes on.

 So why this post?
-If you have little data and time, as many early stage startups do, these models don’t help you focus on the 1-2 things that can make a difference.
+If you have little data and time, as many early-stage startups do, these models don’t help you focus on the 1-2 things that can make a difference.
 And so many spread themselves too thin between too many channels.

-I think there’s a simpler better model for early stage startups.
+I think there’s a simpler better model for early-stage startups.
 (It’s so simple in fact that you might already be using it and I was the last person on Earth to stumble upon in it.)

 About a year ago I did a customer persona exercise for Pipedrive and spoke to about 35 customers for an hour during an intense two-week period.
 (Something I recommend any startup marketer to do).
 One of the slightly off-piste questions I asked was: how did you first hear about Pipedrive?
-Most people replied “from a friend or colleague” and other said they searched the hell out of the internets.
+Most people replied “from a friend or colleague” and others said they searched the hell out of the internets.
 I dutifully marked down the answers and continued my persona work.